1957 Atlantic hurricane season: Systems

-Tropical Storm One
+Unnamed June tropical storm

 An area of disturbed weather accompanied by low barometric pressure was first identified near the Yucatán Peninsula on June 7.
 Reports from the following day in the region reported pressures that were indicative of a developing tropical cyclone, and at 06:00 UTC, the disturbance attained tropical storm strength, the first of the season.
 Though hurricane reconnaissance flights could not locate a well-defined center, ship observations showed that the tropical storm was moving quickly to the northeast.
 Due to its fast forward motion, the storm gained little in organization and made landfall near Port Leon, Florida, on June 9 with winds of 50 mph (85 km/h).
 However, the system gradually strengthened as it crossed the Florida peninsula, reentering the North Atlantic later that day.
 On June 10, the storm reached peak winds of 65 mph (100 km/h) prior to becoming an extratropical storm.
 The post-tropical cyclone then strengthened and moved erratically in open seas before entirely dissipating on June 15.

 Despite the tropical storm's fast passage over land, heavy rainfall was reported, officially peaking at 14.95 in in Live Oak, Florida.
 However, unofficial reports of at least 19 in of rain were collected.
 In Perry, Florida, 100–200 families were evacuated due to the floodwater.
 Field crops, including tobacco and watermelon, were damaged, with flood damage estimated at $30,000.
 The storm also spawned ten tornadoes, with nine in northeastern Florida and one on Georgia's Jekyll Island.
 All of these tornadoes were relatively weak and caused minor damage, totaling to $12,000.
 At the coast, the tropical storm's strong winds generated waves 2–3 ft high, which caused moderate damage.
 Though located south of where the storm made landfall, buildings and roads along the Tampa Bay Area waterfront were flooded by the waves.
 The cabin cruiser Kinnebar capsized in the Gulf of Mexico due to the waves, and five of the seven crew on board drowned; these were the only deaths associated with the system.
 Coastal damages due to storm surge amounted to $10,000, and overall the storm caused $52,000 in damages across the southeastern United States.